jkboyce/jprime/historical/README.md

 sometime between 1981 and 1984.
 To my knowledge this code has never been made public, but pattern list printouts dated July 1, 1984 are [shown in Sean Gandini's "Siteswaps" documentary](https://vimeo.com/497788314) from 2006.

-The other early pattern generator I'm aware of is the one written by Bengt Magnusson at Caltech, who wrote a siteswap generator in Fortran sometime in the mid-late 1980s.
-He later rewrote it in C in 1991 when he was a graduate student at UCSB.
+At Caltech there were two early pattern generators.
+The first was written by Joel Hamkins in 1985 or 1986, using the programming language APL.
+Code and printouts unfortunately no longer exist.
+Sometime later in the 1980s Bengt Magnusson wrote a generator in Fortran, which in 1991 he refined and rewrote in C when he was a graduate student at UCSB.

 I have no information about whether the Cambridge group of siteswap inventors (Mike Day, Colin Wright, Adam Chalcraft) also wrote software in that timeframe, but it seems likely.

 ## `j.c` (Nov 1990)